11 Deep Learning & Tree Search - AlphaGo, AlphaZero & MuZero (Advanced Topic)

 Last Module: Actor critic (policy gradient)

-Previous Modules: Value function approximation using deep learning
+Previous Module: Value function approximation using deep learning

 This Module: Combining deep learning & tree search